Keep crime out of Sport: together against criminal manipulations of sports competitions

 Six experts, including from the Council of Europe, were in Cyprus providing customised on-site...

 What we do

 Welcome to the home page of the Council of Europe and European Union Joint Project, ‘Keep Crime Out Of Sport’ - KCOOS, aimed at providing countries with technical assistance in implementing measures to combat match fixing and to regulate sports betting.
-The project kicked off in January 2016 and will continue until the end of June 2017.
+The project kicked off in January 2016 and continued until the end of June 2017.

 The project was launched on 21 January 2016, in the aftermath of the Council of Europe Convention on the Manipulation of Sports Competitions, which has been open to signatures and ratifications since September 2014.

 The Convention is the first legally binding instrument that aims to combat this worldwide phenomenon and to date has 28 signatures and 3 ratifications (Norway, Ukraine and Portugal).

 The KCOOS project aimed to raise awareness on the issues of match-fixing and sports betting risks, as well as to promote the Council of Europe Convention on the Manipulation of Sports Competitions.
 It aimed to assist countries in implementing the various measures of the Convention within their national systems, in particular, in the fight against match-fixing and in the regulation of sports betting.